 How long does it take to build a natural swimming pool or pond?

 We hope this FAQ has helped you understand a bit more about natural swimming pools.
-In addition, if you are interested in learning more about the natural swimming pools offered by Clear Water Revival please get in via our contact us page to discuss your pool project further or get in touch by calling us on 01179232588 or emailing us at email@example.com.
+In addition, if you are interested in learning more about the natural swimming pools offered by Clear Water Revival please get in via our contact us page to discuss your pool project further.
+Or get in touch by calling us on 01179232588 or emailing us at firstname.lastname@example.org.